-Ashwagandha is most useful as a tonic herbs for its non-specific, adaptogenic effects, and non-stimulating nature.
-In India and surrounding regions, Ashwaganda has a very long history of use, and was one of the most popular herbs in the regions for its long list of beneficial actions, and high level of safety.
+Ashwagandha is most useful as a tonic herb for its non-specific, adaptogenic, and non-stimulating nature.
+In India and surrounding regions, Ashwaganda has a very long history of use, and is one of the most popular herbs in the region for its long list of beneficial actions, and high level of safety.

 - Erectile dysfunction

 - Improving learning and concentration

 - Immune dysfunctions

 - Senile dementia

 - Mild sedative

 Ashwagandha is mainly used with fatigue-related conditions involving the endocrine system.
 It is also a populr adjunctive treatment in cancer, immune defficiencies, and anxiety.